-- The condition causes lumps beneath the skin, which can enlarge to form painful abscesses and sinus tracts.
+- This condition causes lumps beneath the skin, which can enlarge to form painful abscesses and sinus tracts

-- There is no cure for acne inversa, however there are treatment options that may relieve symptoms and reduce the frequency of flare-ups.
+- There is no cure for acne inversa, however there are treatment options to manage symptoms

 What areas are affected?

-As well as the high concentration of sweat glands and/or hair follicles, skin tends to rub together in these regions which causes irritation.
+In addition to the high concentration of sweat glands and hair follicles, skin tends to rub together in these regions which causes irritation.

-There are several systems used to classify patients with acne inversa.
-The Hurley clinical staging system is the most common.
+There are several systems used to classify acne inversa based on severity; the Hurley clinical staging system is the most widely used.

-- Stage III – multiple interconnected sinus tracts without normal skin in between.
+- Stage III – widespread, interconnected sinus tracts and multiple abscesses

 What Causes Acne Inversa?

-The following over-the-counter (OTC) treatments may provide some relief from mild symptoms of acne inversa.
+Over-the-counter (OTC) treatments may provide some relief from mild acne inversa symptoms.

-Antimicrobial cleansers are sometimes recommended to reduce inflammation and dry out lesions.
-The most commonly used cleansers contain ingredient one or more of the following ingredients:
+Antimicrobial cleansers are recommended to reduce inflammation and dry out lesions with one of the following agents:

-- Benzoyl peroxide – an organic acid with strong antibacterial properties
+- Benzoyl peroxide – has powerful antibacterial properties

-- Hydrogen peroxide – an oxidizing agent that kills bacteria and dries up skin
+- Hydrogen peroxide – is an oxidizing agent that kills bacteria and dries up skin

 Non-steroidal anti-inflammatory drugs

-Topical retinoids have been used for decades to treat a range of skin conditions.
-They have powerful anti-inflammatory properties that fight bacterial infections.
-They are available OTC (in mild strengths) in cream, lotion or gel formulas.
-Although the effects are modest, two particular types of retinoids, adapalene and tazarotene, have been proven to reduce inflammation associated with acne inversa.
+Topical retinoids have been used for decades to treat a range of skin conditions, as they have powerful anti-inflammatory properties to fight bacterial infections.
+Although the effects are modest, two particular types of retinoids, adapalene and tazarotene, have been proven to reduce the inflammation associated with acne inversa.

-As obesity is a known risk factor for acne inversa, a healthy diet is important to prevent and manage the disease.
-Research indicates that low-glycemic diet comprised of natural, whole foods and no dairy products may be the best approach.
-This type of diet may reduce the progression of lesions and prevent new lesions from forming, even when medications fail.
+As obesity is a known risk factor for acne inversa, maintaining a healthy weight can reduce active symptoms and prevent this disease from developing in the first place.
+Research indicates that a low-glycemic diet largely based on natural, whole foods and no dairy products may be the best approach.

-A Mediterranean diet can also be beneficial, as it is rich in anti-inflammatory foods that may prevent and reduce swelling.
-Foods known for their anti-inflammatory properties include:
+A Mediterranean diet can also be beneficial, as it is rich in anti-inflammatory foods that may prevent and reduce swelling including: